Interactive Content & the Future of Experiential Marketing [Infographic]

 These interactive content examples are used everyday by businesses looking to entertain, educate, and otherwise provide information to their audiences in a new way.

 With polished spectacles focused, we've gathered several million tons of statistics from industry research, surveys, reports, and from Beaumonde case studies to deliver to you a comprehensive report on the benefits of interactive content and interactive content marketing.

 In the following blog we will demonstrate how interactive content works great for experiential marketing campaigns, education, lead generation, and more.

-(P.S., Interactive media can be applied to any discipline - from music distribution and marketing to the promotion of a restaurant or showcasing of an outdoor venue.)
+(P.S., Interactive media applies readily to any discipline — from music distribution and marketing to the promotion of a restaurant or showcasing of a scenic venue.)

 One of our phenomenal (and French-speaking) Beaumonde team members created the infographic you see below.
 Check it out for all the best research-based statistics you could ever dream of:

 According to a Content Marketing survey, the number one reason businesses choose to use interactive content is to educate their audiences.
 Did you know: People are far more likely to remember visual-based media than text-based media?
 Yep.
 It’s true.
 We are living in a multi-media world, friends.
 And if you are a business-owner or marketer of some echoing type, that cutting edge everyone talks about is worthy of your approach.
 (Source.)